✏️Get access to more writing tutorials and advice on the Copify blog today.

 As the name suggests, creative writing is more on the creative side.
 It is often considered more artistic thanks to it falling outside the typical rules for professional writing, or even academic and business writing.
 Creative writing can have many distinctive flairs, but typically it is descriptive or tells a story, and includes the development of scenes, plots, characters and narratives.

 Creative writing is typically read for enjoyment, whether it’s in the form of non-fiction, poetry, novels or even in the form of movies and video games.
-Generally, when we’re talking about writing that can be considered creative, it also follows typical literary tropes in terms of its storytelling, its use of themes and the level of emotion used in the writing created.
+Generally, when we’re talking about writing that can be considered creative, it also follows typical literary tropes in terms of its storytelling, its use of themes and the level of emotion used in writing created.

 As such, you can’t expect to find creative writing in your next office meeting or the majority of marketing copy (though there are exception, we’re looking at you Nationwide poetry ads).